-CTS 115 Information Systems Business Concept 3-0-3

-The course introduces the role of IT in managing business processes and the need for business process and IT alignment.
+CTS 115 Information Systems Business Concept 3-0-3 The course introduces the role of IT in managing business processes and the need for business process and IT alignment.
 Emphasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision making process based on these challenges.
-Upon completion, students should be able to
+Upon completion, students should be able to demonstrate knowledge of the 'hybrid business manager' and the potential offered by new technology and systems.
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.

-CTS 120 Hardware/Software Support 2-3-3
+CTS 120 Hardware/Software Support